 Touring Le Panier is one of the activities that you should spend a couple of hours at least.
-You can see some of the oldest ans more historic buildings of the city such as the Hotel Dieu which was the old hospital, the town hall, the Lenche Square, the Cathedral of the Major or the Vieille Charite.
+You can see some of the oldest and most historic buildings of the city such as the Hotel Dieu, which was the old hospital, the town hall, the Lenche Square, the Cathedral of the Major, or the Vieille Charite.

-It is a charming neighborhood, where many of the streets are pedestrian and you can find some of them full of plants that take care of the inhabitants of the neighborhood, or with some very interesting alternative shops.
+It is a charming neighborhood where many of the streets are for pedestrians and you can find some of them full of plants that take care of the inhabitants of the neighborhood, or with some very interesting alternative shops.
 There is also room for street artists and some painters who exhibit their work by hanging the paintings in the middle of the street.

-It is a very entertaining walk in which there will also be room for charming alleys, antiques, of course, and some other painter we were able to “hunt” in full creative act in his studio.
+It is a very entertaining walk in which there will also be room for charming alleys, antiques, of course, and some other painter who we were able to “spy” in full creative act in his studio.
 Without a doubt, totally recommendable.

-We return to the Town Hall Square to take the ferry and cross to the other side of the old port, and we find a different Marseille.
+We returned to the Town Hall Square to take the ferry and cross to the other side of the old port, and we found a different Marseille.

 Marseille Soap Museum and Factory